(A) Requirements for mental health worker supervision.

 (iv) Obtain alternative means of contacting the supervisee;

 (v) Provide to the supervisee alternative means of contacting the supervisor;

-(vi) Licensees, whenever feasible, use secure communications with supervisees, such as encrypted text messages via email or secure websites or secure real-time video;
+(vi) Supervisors, whenever feasible, use secure communications with supervisees, such as encrypted text messages via email or secure websites or secure real-time video;

 (vii) Prior to providing supervision via telepsychology services, the supervisor and supervisee shall enter into a written agreement, in plain language consistent with accepted professional and legal requirements, relative to:

 (a) Potential risks of sudden and unpredictable disruption of supervision dependent on telepsychology services and how an alternative means of re-establishing electronic or other connection will be used under such circumstances;